zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Trust a z/OSMF certificate

-The Zowe installation script tries to import z/OSMF public certificates to the truststore of API Mediation Layer automatically.
+The Zowe script `zowe-setup-certificates.env` that creates the `keystore-directory` delegates to the script `apiml_cm.sh`that tries to import z/OSMF public certificates to the truststore of API Mediation Layer automatically, see [Configure Certificates](../../user-guide/configure-certificates).
 This requires the user ID that is doing the installation to be able to read the z/OSMF keyring.

 If it is not possible, you will see following error message: